jorr-it/DbaLogger/README.md

 This Windows desktop application reads the raw data stream from the sound level meter DT-8851 and DT-8852 also known as Voltcraft SL-400 and stores it as a dBA measurement per second in a MySQL table.

-The application is higly based on the source code of this project by Leif Simon Goodwin: https://www.codeproject.com/Articles/1173686/A-Csharp-System-Tray-Application-using-WPF-Forms
+The application is highly based on the source code of this project by Leif Simon Goodwin: https://www.codeproject.com/Articles/1173686/A-Csharp-System-Tray-Application-using-WPF-Forms

 Description of the interface protocol of the sound level meter in PDF: